Massachusetts Government Act

 The Massachusetts Government Act (14 Geo.
 3. c.
-45) was an act the Parliament of Great Britain, receiving royal assent on 20 May 1774.
+45) was an act of the Parliament of Great Britain, receiving royal assent on 20 May 1774.
 The act effectively abrogated the 1691 charter of the Province of Massachusetts Bay and gave its royally-appointed governor wide-ranging powers.
 The colonists declared that it altered, by parliamentary fiat, the basic structure of colonial government, and vowed to block its implementation.
-The act was a major step on the road to the start of the American Revolution in 1775.
+The act was a major step to the start of the American Revolution in 1775.

 Background

 The act is one of the Intolerable Acts (also known as the Repressive Acts and the Coercive Acts), which were designed to suppress dissent and restore order in Massachusetts.
 In the wake of the Boston Tea Party, the British Parliament launched a legislative offensive against Massachusetts to control its errant behavior.
 British officials believed that their inability to control Massachusetts was partly rooted in the highly-independent nature of its local government.
 On May 2, 1774, Lord North, speaking as the head of the ministry, called on Parliament to adopt the Act on the grounds that the whole colony was "in a distempered state of disturbance and opposition to the laws of the mother country".